Zedelghem/Zedelghem.github.io/_posts/2016-12-12-pdfcount-script.md

 When called without an argument, it works on the current directory.
 The output is in the '"File name"   page_count' format.

-If you want even less effort involved, you can use the following script to extract just the number of pages from the files in a directory and sum them up.
+If you want even less effort involved, you can use the following script to extract just the number of pages from the files in a directory and sum them up using awk.

 ```
 #!/bin/bash